shubhangdutta96/management-service/README.md

 - PUT /users/{id}: Update a user by ID.
 - DELETE /users/{id}: Delete a user by ID.

 ## Configuration

+- The configuration file `application.conf` contains settings for the database connection and server.
 - Database configuration: Update `src/main/resources/application.conf` with your database settings.

 ## Dependencies